gnosis/GECO/Proposals/Tenzorum Proposal.md

 ## Timeline, Milestones and Deliverables

-## Phase I (3 months)
+Encourage Gnosis SAFE adoption.

+Note, some of the below milestones will be achieved in parallel.

-### Integration of Gnosis SAFE compatible Tenzorum SDK component.
+### Integration of Gnosis SAFE functionality into the SDK component ($25k - 2 months)
-Perform all the wallet operations - Checking balances, sending ETH, sending Tokens, etc.
+Incorporate SAFE into the SDK (leveraging Universal Logins), thus providing anyone the possibility of integrating SAFE into their applications.
+This will include all the wallet operations - checking balances, sending ETH, sending tokens, etc. Existing SAFE functionality will be replicated and addapted and a developer friendly SDK interface to SAFE will be created.
+The ease of use of the SDK will be enforced by the work in sections below.
+The result of this will be an open sourced SDK including Tenzorum, Universal Logins and Gnosis SAFE functionality.

-### User experience work
+### User and developer experience work ($10k - 1 month)
+Prepare documentation and interfacing guidlines for users to be able to seamlessly use and understand Gnosis SAFE.
-Prepare documentation and interfacing guidlines for developers to explore all the functionalities of the Gnosis SAFE through various Tenzorum functions.
+Prepare documentation for developers explaining all the functionalities of the Gnosis SAFE through the SDK including code snippets and example implementations.
+The work of demonstrating the use of the SDK is described in the following section.
+The result of this work will be several blog posts and developer documentation on SAFE and it's usage via the the SDK.

-### Integration of Gnosis SAFE into [MetaConnect](Metaconnect.org)
+### Integration of Gnosis SAFE into [MetaConnect](Metaconnect.org) ($20k - 1.5 months)
-Advanced user interaction after onboarding into the application i.e. continuous exposure of Gnosis product to Tenzorum current and future audience.

-## Phase II (3 months following Phase I)
+MetaConnect allows even non-blockchain aware users to be seamlessly onboarded to Ethereum.
+Demonstrate the use of the SDK by integrating it into MetaConnect app.
+This will include an option to have SAFE created via sponsored meta transaction and the use of TENZ-ID to be associated with the SAFE instance.
+Additionally, all usual SAFE operation will be available as per SDK.
+We consider MetaConnect as a vehicle for constantly aquiring more users keeping them engaged.
+This will offer continuous exposure of Gnosis products to Tenzorum current and future audience.
+The result of this work will be MetaConnect app offering the creation of Gnosis SAFE with an associated TENZ-ID and all SDK SAFE features.

+### Leverage MetaConnect to feed Social Recovery module of Gnosis SAFE ($10k - 1 month)
+Currently, SAFE owner has to know the exact wallet address of their friends.
+This could be simplified by using TENZ-ID of any of the existing connections and build out into the app.
+As a result, users of MetaConnect will be able to choose which of their connections could become their SAFE social recovery friends.

-### Relayer Network deployment
+### Relay Service Network deployment ($40k - 3 months)
-Seamless meta-transaction from Tenzorum SDK.
-### Testing of permissionless Test Network
-Permissionless p2p communication and deployment of new relayers.
-### Meta-transaction conversions
-Meta-transactions fee payable in tokens or ETH.
+Build a relayer nework capable of executing meta transaction which are either sponsored or paid for in eth or ERC20 tokens.
+Relayers are coded in Node.js and can be easily run and deployed by anyone using ElectronJs App (currently it's available via Docker or NPM).
+As a result, users not holding any `eth` will be able to use their SAFE and pay for any operations in ERC20 tokens.
+Anyone can participate in the network as a relayer and earn meta transaction fees.

-### Liquidity reserves integrations
+### Liquidity reserves integrations with DutchX ($15k - 1 month)
+The relayers which are accepting ERC20 tokens as fee for their services and gas cost will be interested in converting them back to `eth`.
-Backend integration with DutchX to allow relayers to convert their fee tokens.
+Develop backend integration with DutchX to allow relayers to convert their fee tokens.
+This will result in extension of relayer code enabling the owners to convert their tokens into `eth` using fair price as provided by DutchX.